Categories

 Typical signs:

-External factors such as cold weather, frequent washing or very hot showers can worsen dryness.
+External factors such as cold weather, excessive washing, or hot showers can also worsen dryness.

 Skincare tip:

 Dehydrated skin is not a skin type but a skin condition.
 It produces enough oil but struggles to retain water.
-The skin may look dull, rough or tight – without necessarily being flaky.
+As a result, the skin may appear dull, rough, or tight without necessarily being flaky.

 Common triggers: